jendrikseipp/convert-downward/README.md

 - Multiple Mercurial heads with the same branch name are not supported.
 If your repository has those, you will see
   `Error: repository has at least one unnamed head: hg rXXX`.
+- If you have closed and merged a branch "subfeature" into a branch "feature" and "feature" is not yet merged into "main", you might want to delete "subfeature" branch from the resulting Git repository by running `git branch -D subfeature`.

 ## Warnings
 - Both scripts generate a lot of output on stdout and stderr.
 If you want